 What is an ADU?

-Because ADUs are independent living spaces, they usually are also built to the quality of a small house - with their own robust foundation, utilities connections, and living areas.
-Importantly, ADUs require dedicated bathroom facilities and a small kitchen to qualify as a separate livable space.
+Because ADUs are independent living spaces, they usually are also built to the quality of a small primary home - with their own robust foundation, utilities connections, exterior access, and living area.
+Importantly, ADUs ordinances require the space to have separate sanitation facilities and a small kitchen to qualify as a separate livable space.

-Whether you're a homeowner looking for more family living space, empty-nested retiree looking to downsize without selling your existing home, or property investor looking for new rental income opportunities, ADUs provide the flexibility to build room for more independent living space.
+Whether you're a homeowner looking for a cost-effective way to develop more family living space, an empty-nested retiree looking to downsize without selling your existing home, or a property investor looking for new rental apartments, ADUs provide the flexibility to build room for more independent living space.

 Why are ADUs showing up everywhere?